Skip to content

 3. Dev mode

-Finally, SST features a unified local developer environment that deploys your app through a watcher, runs your functions Live, and starts your frontend, all together.
+Finally, SST features a unified local developer environment that deploys your app through a watcher, runs your functions Live, creates a tunnel to your VPC, starts your frontend and backend, all together.

 How does SST make money?